danigrim/banking-data-challenge/README.md

 ----
 ### Analyze whether or not the fraudulent transactions are somehow associated to the other features of the dataset.
 Explain your results <br />

-In order to answer this question, I split my analysis into two subsections: **1.investigating if characteristics of certain card holders (customers) make them prone to fraudulent transactions**, and **2.investigating if characteristics of the transactions themselves might indicate fraud**. <br />
+In order to answer this question, I split my analysis into two subsections: **1.investigating if characteristics of certain card holders (customers) make them prone to fraudulent transactions**, and **2.investigating if characteristics of the transactions themselves might indicate fraud**.
+I will present here all relevant findings, indicating factors in the database which might be associated with fraud<br />

 **Vintage Groups and Fraud**
 Assuming that vintage group refers to the 'age' of a card holders customer status, a correlation between fraud and a particular vintage group of customer could be insightful.